Get Rid Of Back Acne For Good: Treatment for Bacne in Singapore

-Bacne can be very painful, or even itchy.
-Because the skin on the back of the body heals much slower than the face, back acne often leaves embarrassing scars and marks that take a very long time to fade.
+Bacne can be both painful and itchy for sufferers.
+Given that the back of the body heals much slower than the face – back acne often leaves embarrassing scars and marks that take a long time to fade.

-If you are affected by this back acne problem, relax!
-At Clifford Clinic, we have the solution to treat persistent back acne, chest acne, breast acne and buttocks acne.
+At The Clifford Clinic, we have just the range of solutions to treat your persistent back acne, chest acne, breast acne and buttocks acne.

 Call us today at (65) 6532 2400 to book an appointment on any of our cosmetic services and treatments.

-Another cause of bacne would be hormonal imbalances This is commonly seen in young males, those with severe acne, and females with a condition called Polycystic Ovarian Syndrome.
-Excessive hormones will cause overstimulation of oil glands, making back acne worse.
+Another cause of bacne would be hormonal imbalances.
+This is typically seen in young males, those suffering from severe acne, and females diagnosed with a condition called Polycystic Ovary Syndrome (PCOS).
+Essentially, excessive hormones cause the overstimulation of oil glands, leading to worsened acne.

-Over the years of recurrent back acne, some of the pores get damaged and become narrowed or bent, making them clog up more easily.
-This leads to recurrent bacne on the same few areas of the back, sometimes even on the same exact spot!
+After years of recurrent back acne, some of your pores can get damaged, making them more susceptible to blockages.
+This can lead to bacne happening on the same few areas –sometimes even on the same exact spot.

-Excessive stress causes our body to produce a hormone known as cortisol, which is a “fight or flight” hormone.
-This hormone works on our skin to make it oilier, thus leading to clogging and ultimately an acne breakout on the back.
+Too much stress causes our body to produce a hormone known as cortisol, otherwise known as our “fight or flight” response.
+Cortisol works on our skin to make it oilier – spearheading the start of acne breakouts on the face and body.

 It’s not called beauty sleep without reason.
-Sleeping relaxes your body, and reduces the stress you experience during the day.
-This reduces your body’s levels of circulating cortisol, the stress hormone which causes acne.
-Thus more sleep will improve your bacne!
+Sleeping helps to relax your body and reduce your stress levels, which in turn decreases your body’s level of circulating cortisol – the stress hormone which causes acne.
+Thus, getting more sleep will improve your bacne!

-Don’t worry!
-Bacne can be solved.
-At The Clifford Clinic, we have developed a unique protocol for treating even persistent back acne.
+There is no need to worry – bacne can be resolved.
+At The Clifford Clinic, we have developed a unique protocol for treating cases that involve persistent back acne.

-First, our doctors will need to find out the cause of your bacne.
-The treatment of back and body acne depends on several factors: severity of the acne, allergies, medical history, skin type, degree of physical activity and sensitivity.
-Our doctors will evaluate and discuss a treatment protocol which will suit your lifestyle.
-These may include in-office treatments, topical creams and sprays, oral medications.
+First, our doctors will need to find out the cause and condition of your bacne.
+The recommended treatment will ultimately depend on several key factors: severity of the acne, allergies, medical history, skin type, degree of physical activity and sensitivity.

 Long Pulse Laser Treatment for Back Acne - Bacne

-Laser technology has been used as a trusted form of treatment for a variety of skin issues such as hair removal, acne and uneven skin tone.
-Studies have shown that long pulse laser treatment is extremely effective for clearing back acne.
-A single wavelength laser, this effectively targets the acne while avoiding injury to the surrounding skin.
+Laser technology has become one of the most trusted forms of treatment for a variety of skin issues, including hair removal, uneven skin tone and acne.
+Studies have shown that long-pulsed laser treatment is extremely effective for clearing back acne.
+Using a single wavelength laser, it is able to effectively target acne, while avoiding injury to the surrounding skin.

-Studies reflected a significant improvement of inflammatory acne following three treatments, given 1 - 2 weeks apart.
-With each follow-up treatment, even better improvements have been reported.
+Studies revealed a significant improvement of inflammatory acne in patients after 3 treatment sessions, performed 1 - 2 weeks apart.
+With each follow-up treatment, further improvements have been reported.

-Chemical peels have been used to clear the plugged follicles on the back which are precursors to acne.
-Regular peelings will reduce the clogged pores, leading to reduce acne breakouts down the road.
-Chemical peels also help tremendously in reducing the appearance of scars on the back, which can be quite a nuisance to remove.
-Our chemical peels used are strong enough to deal with the thickened skin on the back, but controlled enough to prevent complications like burns.
+Chemical peels are primarily used to unclog blocked follicles in order to prevent and treat acne.
+Regular sessions will help decrease clogged pores, leading to reduced acne breakouts down the road.
+It can also help significantly reduce the appearance of acne scars on the back, which otherwise can be difficult to remove.
+Our chemical peels are strong enough for use on the back, yet controlled enough to prevent side effects like burns.

-Depending on the type of scars produced after bacne, a variety of laser treatments can be employed.
-These will reduce the amount of scarring and accelerate healing.
-Lasers used include fractional CO2 laser, Q-switch laser and V-beam laser.
+Depending on the type of scars present after bacne, a variety of laser treatments can be employed to lessen the effects of scarring and accelerate healing.
+Lasers typically used include Fractional CO2 laser, Q-switch laser and V-beam laser.